1166 (24th December)

 Richard took control of Jaffa.

 Richard was unable to take Jerusalem and so Richard negotiated a three-year truce with Saladin that stipulated that Christians should be granted access to the holy city at all times.

 On his return from Crusade, Richard was captured by Duke Leopold V of Austria and held to ransom.

 The ransom of 150,000 marks was paid and Richard returned home to England.

-Richard was annoyed that John had tried to take the throne during his absense and as punishment took all of his property.
+Richard was annoyed that John had tried to take the throne during his absence and as punishment took all of his property.
 John was allowed to retain the Lordship of Ireland.

-Richard left England for Normandy to defend it from attacks by Phillip II
+Richard left England for Normandy to defend it from attacks by King Phillip II of France.

 1199 (26th March)

 While walking round the castle of Chalus, King Richard, was shot by a crossbowman.
 Although the bolt was removed it was not cleanly done and the wound quickly festered.

 1199 (6th April)